 Shipping problems are common in virtually every industry, but a shipping mistake with perishable cat food is more concerning to pet parents.
 Unless you can accept packages in person, you may want to avoid raw meal delivery to your home.
 Raw food is shipped frozen, but a hot summer day can raise the temperature quickly and possibly make the food inedible.
 You need to make sure the cold chain is maintained from the factory to the plate.

 Although Nom Nom no longer offers fresh cat food, there are a few good alternatives currently available.
 We hope you’re more informed about the Nom Nom competitors from our reviews, and we’re sure your pet will be happy with your decision.
 We examined several exceptional companies, but Smalls Cat Food was our favorite.
 Smalls’ meals have the ideal protein, fat, and carbohydrates for active cats.
-Its freeze-dried raw food is a hit with cats and their owners who do not have to store it in the fridge.
 Another good option is Cat Person because of its massive menu of high-quality cat food.
 We also liked the ability to order a single package without a membership.